 A pair of mid-size sedans, the Nissan Altima and Volkswagen Passat, have placed big bets on excellent fuel economy as a selling point, along with completely revamped style and features.

 So, how do they stack up?

 (Please note: we've changed the way in which we rate cars.)

 The answer is that it's a close race, and depending on how highly you value miles per gallon and spare design, it could go the other way.
-By our numeric ratings, the Altima ekes out a win--narrowly--thanks to its superior base drivetrain and more widespread luxury features, though the Passat's optional diesel, its immense back seat, and its excellent safety scores bring it within a few tenths of its Tennessee-built neighbor.
+By our numeric ratings, it's close at 6.8 out of 10 for the VW and 7.2 for the Altima, but although these two are built not far from one another in Tennessee, they have decidedly different flavors.

 The Altima's sleek looks mimic those of the more expensive Infiniti range, and the interior's never looked so refined, or been so quiet.
 The Passat?
 It's very spare and neatly organized, if a little plain to some.
 It promises a timeless appeal, and it leaves unnecessary detail off its fenders and its dash to that end.

 Comfort and quality in either four-door are excellent.
 The Passat's firm seats come in synthetic leather or cloth, and interior room is vast, in front or back, with or without the available sunroof.
 The Altima's a bit smaller but still quite spacious; its front seats are the best we've tried in family cars, and the rear bench has good support, too.
-The high quality of materials in the Altima gets our nod over the nicely fitted Passat, primarily because the extra sound damping in the Nissan makes it much quieter at speed.
+The Altima gets our nod over the nicely fitted Passat, primarily because the extra sound damping in the Nissan makes it quieter at speed.

 Thanks to additional active-safety options this year, the Altima and Passat are now on par with class leaders.
 Both earn IIHS Top Safety Pick+ status.
 The 2017 Passat earns five stars overall from the NHTSA; the Altima earned that rating for 2016.